Q: What do I do to declare a major in Data Science, Informatics or Statistics or a minor in Statistics?

 A: To declare, please make an appointment with one of our faculty advisors.
-During the appointment, your faculty advisor will review your academic plan and ask you to complete the LSA concentration/Minor Declaration form.
+During the appointment, your faculty advisor will review your academic plan and ask you to complete the LSA major/Minor Declaration form.
 (Forms are also available in the main office of the Department of Statistics).

 A: You can schedule an advising appointment in the Department of Statistics online.
 You will be required to login using your U-M uniqname and Kerberos password.
 Once logged in, simply choose a reason for your appointment, advisor preference if you have one and then select a time frame in which you would like to meet with an advisor.
 Hit the “List Appointments” button and a list of all available appointments matching your criteria will be returned.
 If you don’t get any results, try expanding your search criteria.